 Miami Marlins at Washington Nationals

-The Miami Marlins and the Washington Nationals meet in game two of a three game NL East division set from Nationals Park in MLB action on Wednesday.
+The Miami Marlins and the Washington Nationals meet in the finale of their three game NL East division set in MLB action from Nationals Park on Sunday.

 The Miami Marlins will look to salvage a win and avoid the sweep after dropping game two on Saturday by a final score of 7-0.
 Harold Ramirez and Starlin Castro each had a base hit as the Fish cranked out just two hits as a team in the losing effort with the rest of the Marlins batting 0 for 21 with 14 strikeouts as Miami had a whopping 17 Ks in the defeat.
 Pablo Lopez took the loss, falling to 5-7 on the year after allowing six runs on six hits over three innings of work.
 Caleb Smith will start game three and is 8-8 with a 4.05 ERA and 143 strikeouts this season.
 In his career, Smith is 1-1 with a 6.00 ERA and 9 strikeouts against Washington.